Kotlin/KEEP/proposals/nested-typealias.md

 ## Abstract

 Right now type aliases can only be used at the top level.
-The goal of this document is to propose a design to allow them within other classifiers.
+The goal of this document is to propose a design to allow them within other classifiers, in case they do not capture any type parameters of the enclosing declaration.

 ## Table of contents